entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-tutorial.md

 `TaskLifecycleService`: defines service methods related to the task lifecycle.
 The lifecycle operations move the task from one state to another.

 `TaskLifecycleBulkService`: defines methods for bulk lifecycle operations.
-Like the TaskLifecycleService, methods here move the task from one state to another, but this interface works with multiple tasks at a time.
+Like the TaskLifecycleService, these methods move the task from one state to another, but this interface works with multiple tasks at a time.

 `ProcessService`: defines service methods for process definitions operations.